 Deploying Red Hat Insights on existing RHEL systems managed by Red Hat Update Infrastructure

 Chapter 1.
-Red Hat Insights deployment on cloud marketplace RHEL managed by RHUI
+Deployment of Insights for RHEL on cloud-marketplace RHEL managed by RHUI

-This Red Hat Insights deployment guide is for users who wish to deploy Red Hat Insights on an existing, cloud marketplace-purchased Red Hat Enterprise Linux (RHEL) system managed by Red Hat Update Infrastructure (RHUI).
+This guide is for users who wish to deploy Insights for RHEL on an existing, cloud marketplace-purchased Red Hat Enterprise Linux system managed by Red Hat Update Infrastructure (RHUI).

-To start using Red Hat Insights, you must perform the following actions on each system you want to monitor and assess:
+To start using Insights for Red Hat Enterprise Linux, you must perform the following actions on each system you want to monitor and assess:

 Red Hat Enterprise Linux 8 (RHEL8) ships with Red Hat Insights preinstalled, so the Insights client installation procedure is not required on RHEL8 systems.
 All RHEL systems, no matter which version, must be registered with the Red Hat Insights service.